WheezyE/Winelink/docs/README.md

 # Winelink
 A [Winlink](http://winlink.org/) (RMS Express & VARA) installer Script for the Raspberry Pi 4.

-This script will help you install Box86, Wine, winetricks, Windows DLL's, Winlink (RMS Express) & VARA.
+This script will help you install Box86, Wine, winetricks, Windows DLL's, RMS Express, & VARA.
 You will then be prompted to configure RMS Express & VARA to send/receive audio from a USB sound card plugged into your Pi.
 This installer will only work on the Raspberry Pi 4B for now.  **_This project is still very early in development and has lots of bugs_**

 To run Windows .exe files on RPi4 (ARM/Linux), we need an x86 emulator ([Box86](https://github.com/ptitSeb/box86)) and a Windows API Call interpreter ([Wine](https://github.com/wine-mirror/wine)).
 Box86 is open-source and runs about 10x faster than [ExaGear](https://www.huaweicloud.com/kunpeng/software/exagear.html) or [Qemu](https://github.com/qemu/qemu).
 Box86 is much smaller in file size and much easier to install too.